Steering edge currents through a Floquet topological insulator: Temporal evolution

 \section{Temporal evolution}

 By definition, the Floquet states $\psi_\mathrm{F}$ remain unchanged after a complete cycle's evolution, except for a phase factor.
 However, for an intuitive understanding of the driven quantum dynamics, it is instructive (and closer to experimental realizations on photonic platforms) to study the temporal evolution of (initially) localized states $\varphi(\vec{r}, t)$.
 We initialize these as one at a single site $\vec{r}_\mathrm{initial}$ and zero everywhere else.
-Specifically, in \autoref{fig:temporal}, we look at the state starting in the top left corner of the $4\times4$ system.
+Specifically, in \autoref{fig:temporal}, we look at a state starting on the left edge of the $10 \times 10$ system.

-Without a diagonal potential and therefore perfect transfer $p(0) = 1$ between diagonal and off-diagonal sites (\autoref{fig:temporal}a), the state remains localized and moves counter-clockwise along the edges of the system, and returns to its origin after $2 N - 1$ complete driving cycles.
-At the zeros of the hopping probability $p(V_\mathrm{dia}) = 0$, the state cannot cross the diagonal.
-Because it started above the diagonal, it will remain in the upper left triangular half of the system, moving along the edge of that triangle and returning to its origin after $2 N - 3 = 5$ cycles (\autoref{fig:temporal}b).
-For all other potentials, which result in $0 < p(V_\mathrm{dia}) < 1$, the state splits at the bottom left corner of the system and delocalizes (\autoref{fig:temporal}c).
+Without a diagonal potential and therefore perfect hopping $p(0) = 1$ between diagonal and off-diagonal sites (\autoref{fig:temporal}b), the state remains localized and moves counter-clockwise along the edges of the system, and returns to its origin after $2 N - 1$ complete driving cycles.
+The state cannot cross the diagonal at the zeros of the hopping probability $p(V_\mathrm{dia}) = 0$.
+Because it started above the diagonal, it will remain in the upper left triangular half of the system, moving along the edge of that triangle and returning to its origin after $2 N - 3$ cycles (\autoref{fig:temporal}c).
+For all other potentials, which result in $0 < p(V_\mathrm{dia}) < 1$, the state splits at the bottom left corner of the system and delocalizes (\autoref{fig:temporal}d).